Deeplite/neutrino/docs/engine.rst

 Choose a Framework
 ==================

 Neutrino supports PyTorch (and TensorFlow very soon) framework.
-This comes as separate package and once it is installed, the framework object needs to be instantiated and given to the engine.
+This comes as a separate package and once installed, the framework object needs to be instantiated and given to the engine.

 .. code-block:: python